 In a campaign edit screen, give your campaign and a title.
 Then, click on the "Send To" field, and select the Customer Tag that you wish to send your email to.

 Customer Tags can also work with either of the Commerce7 Mailchimp integrations.
 For more information on how customer tags work with your Mailchimp intergation, we recommend you contact the company you are working with (Vintools or WineGlass Marketing).

 Note: We recommend using a email marketing system like Mailchimp for email marketing over the campaign tools in Commerce7.

 Discounting by Customer Tag

-To create a promotion or coupon based on Customer Tag, head over to Store and then click either promotions or coupons, depending on what type of discount you are creating, then click Add Promotion or Add Coupon in the top right corner of the screen.
+To create a promotion or coupon based on Customer Tag, click on Store and then, click either promotions or coupons, depending on what type of discount you are creating.
+Next, click Add Promotion or Add Coupon in the top right corner of the screen.

 Creating Allocations For Customer Tags